top of page

 Best Day trips from Milan.
 Panoramic view of Turin

-The main attraction of the city of Genoa is its Aquarium which is the largest Aquarium in Europe.
-Home to over 12000, specimens, 600 animal species, and 200 vegetal species, the Hi-tech Aquarium of Genoa is a must-visit place in Genoa, especially if you are travelling with kids.
-The Aquarium is also home to the species like sharks, Dolphins, and Penguins.
+The main attraction of the city of Genoa is its Aquarium, the largest one in Europe.
+Home to over 12000 specimens, 600 animal species, and 200 vegetal species, the Hi-tech Aquarium of Genoa is a must-visit place in Genoa, especially if you are travelling with kids.
+The Aquarium is also home to species like sharks, Dolphins, and Penguins.
+The aquarium usually takes 2 to 3 hours to explore fully.
+To visit the Genoa Aquarium, you need to buy your entry tickets in advance and reserve your timeslot for entrance.

 Best Day trips from Milan.
 View of Pavia City

-Pavia is a Medieval city.
-Therefore, the city has well-preserved Medieval architecture like the Duomo di Pavia, Medieval towers, the Basilica di San Michele, Castello Visconteo, etc. Pavia also hosts 2nd oldest University in Italy called the University of Pavia which was 1st built in the 9th century as a school and later in the 14th century was transformed into a university.
+Pavia, the old city located south of Milan, is a good pick for a short day trip from Milan.
+Pavia is a Medieval city and has well-preserved medieval architecture like the Duomo di Pavia, Medieval towers, Basilica di San Michele and Castello Visconteo.
+Pavia also hosts the 2nd oldest University in Italy, called the University of Pavia, which was built in the 9th century as a school and later in the 14th century was transformed into a university.

 Best Day trips from Milan.
 View of Varese Lake